-Ann’s love of cats began in childhood with her parents’ first cat, Kitty Girl, and extends to the present as she shares her home with her husband Rob Phair, cats Coco, Prowler and Karuna, and her elderly dog Rocket.
+Ann’s love of cats began in childhood with her parents’ first cat, Kitty Girl, and extends to the present as she shares her home with her husband Rob Phair, and rescue cats Coco, Prowler and Hera.

 Robert Phair, Vice President

 Robert is a scientist, an engineer, and a philosopher.
 He joined this Board to help solve problems, and particularly to ensure that we care for the people of Karma Cat Rescue/The Dancing Cat as well as we care for the cats who grace our lives.